 AS 4373 Pruning of Amenity Trees.

-Street trees are to provided and maintained in accordance with Penrith City Council’s Street and Park Tree Management Plan and in accordance with the final approved landscape plan.
+Street trees are to be provided and maintained in accordance with Penrith City Council’s Street and Park Tree Management Plan and in accordance with the approved landscape plan.

-On completion of the landscape works associated with the development and prior to the issue of any Occupation Certificate for the development, a Landscape Implementation Report must be prepared by a suitably qualified and experienced landscape design professional, attesting to the satisfactory completion of the landscaping works for the development (in accordance with the Final Landscape Plan, as required by Condition No. 2).
+On completion of the landscape works associated with the development and prior to the issue of any Occupation Certificate for the development, a Landscape Implementation Report must be prepared by a suitably qualified and experienced landscape design professional, attesting to the satisfactory completion of the landscaping works for the development

 A copy of the Landscape Implementation Report is to be provided to the Principal Certifying Authority and to the Senior Development Assessment Planner, Penrith City Council, prior to the issue of any Occupation Certificate.

-All fencing works are to be completed in accordance with the final approved fencing details shown on the approved Landscape Plan (as required by Condition No. 2), prior to the issue of an Occupation Certificate.
+All fencing works are to be completed in accordance with the final approved fencing details shown on the approved Landscape Plan, prior to the issue of an Occupation Certificate.

 Landscaping shall be maintained: